shaefelinger/HCS-project1-travelBlog/readme.md

 The page is fully responsive.

 It uses no frameworks, just vanilla HTML, CSS and Javascript.
-It is just a single HTML-Page and all content is added and removed via Javascript.
+It's a single HTML-Page and all content is added and removed via Javascript.

 All data is stored in the Local Storage of the Browser, the App fetches information from the following APIs: